nikkirubinstein/ResGuides-Introductory-R-Workshop/content/01-rstudio-intro.md

 ---

-## Vectorization
+## Vectorisation

-One final thing to be aware of is that R is *vectorized*, meaning that variables and functions can have vectors as values.
+One final thing to be aware of is that R is *vectorised*, meaning that variables and functions can have vectors as values.
 For example